amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ## Coding Workshop Guide

-### This guide is designed for you to follow along as we step through todays workshop.
-You have a hard copy where you can take notes, and code snippets are available via this webpage as we code along together.
+This guide is designed for you to follow along as we step through todays workshop.

+You have a hard copy where you can take notes.
+Code snippets are available via this webpage as we code along together.

 ## Welcome!